stochasticHydroTools/SlenderBody/README.md

 * LaPack (for C++ functions)
 * [PyBind11](https://github.com/pybind/pybind11) (to link python and C++)
-* [numba](https://github.com/numba/numba) (to accelerate and parallelize native python)
+* [numba](https://github.com/numba/numba) (to accelerate and parallelize native python) For nearly singular SBT integrals, we use a modified version of the quadrature scheme of Ludvig af Klinteberg and Alex Barnett.
+Their original code is [here](https://github.com/ludvigak/linequad) ; we have made some modifications switch their Legendre discretization to a Chebyshev one in [Python/cppmodules/SpecialQuadratures.cpp](https://github.com/stochasticHydroTools/SlenderBody/blob/master/Python/cppmodules/SpecialQuadratures.cpp)
+The code here is independent of the original linequad code.

 # Instructions for running code
 1) Download FINUFFT and krypy and follow instructions in Python/ModifiedFiles